 It’s Close to the UK

-It doesn’t matter if you’re travelling with a baby or with teenagers, flights with your children can be incredibly stressful.
+It doesn’t matter if you’re traveling with a baby or with teenagers, flights with your children can be incredibly stressful.
 Of course, when it comes to teenagers you can plug them into technology to keep them entertained on a long flight, but younger kids aren’t so easily distracted.
 A fact that puts many parents off the idea of going abroad, but a yearly trip to a local caravan park can become tedious easily – especially when you’re faced with unpredictable British weather.
 (Not to mention the caravan toilet situation which is something you definitely don’t want to deal with when on holiday!)

 Lots of Fun Activities for the Kids